 How to Write a Test Plan Template?

-There are eight important tasks which need to be followed for writing the Test plan template:
+There are eight important tasks that need to be followed for writing the Test plan template:

-This is about how we write a test plan template which is explained below in detail:
+This is about how we write a test plan template which is given below in detail:

 - What is the use of this website?

 - What is version of the software is used?